 - 67% are willing to spend at least 5% more to reduce their impact.

 Clearly, there’s strong consumer interest in eco-conscious travel.
 And if travellers are happy to spend more to stay greener, that’s a clear incentive for accommodation owners to turn over a new leaf and meet guests’ needs.
-So, what can you do to appeal to eco-travellers?
+So, what can you do to appeal to be environmentally focused?

 Go green tip #1: Make your place as eco-friendly as possible